[Hadrat Shaykh al-Hadith Mufti Umar Faruq Lawharwi (may Allah Almighty protect him) says:]

 It is stated in Ahkam Musafir5 of Mufti In’am al-Haq Sitamuri (may Allah almighty raise his ranks),

-A city which extends beyond 77.25 kilometers in that when one leaves from their home they are not able to traverse the city boundary except that they have traveled more than the shariah limit for a journey such as the case of Bombay etcetera.
+A city which extends beyond 77.25 kilometres in that when one leaves from their home they are not able to traverse the city boundary except that they have travelled more than the shariah limit for a journey such as the case of Bombay etcetera.
 In that circumstance, until the person has not the crossed the boundary of the wide city they will not be considered a musafir according to the shariah.
 Hence, it is not permissible to do qasr before passing the city boundary rather the rulings of shariah will take effect after crossing the boundary.

 و الله أعلم

 [Shaykh al-Hadith Mufti] Umar Faruq Lawharwi